Tarek Elrich: Adelaide United

 Following limited success with the Wanderers, Elrich was signed by Adelaide United for the 2013–14 season.
 He won his first silverware with Adelaide as part of the 2014 FFA Cup winning side.

 In the 2014–15 A-League season, Elrich scored a fantastic solo goal against Melbourne City in a 4–1 win with some pundits claiming the goal to be worthy of the yearly Puskas award.
 After a fantastic season at right-back with the Reds, he was selected in the 2014–2015 PFA Team of the Year.

 In recognition of his run of form, Elrich was awarded a 2-year contract extension on 29 September 2015 running through to the 2017–18 A-League season.

 Return to Western Sydney Wanderers

 After 5 years at Adelaide United, on 9 May 2018, Elrich left to return to Western Sydney Wanderers, signing a two-year contract.
 On 24 January 2020, the club announced his departure, his final game coming against the Perth Glory.

 Perth Glory

 Elrich then joined Perth Glory on an 18-month contract before the January transfer window shut, going on to play 10 A-League games, finishing with a 2–0 loss in the finals series semi-final match against Sydney FC.
 Prior to the start of the 2020–21 A-League season, Elrich left Perth via a mutual contract termination.

 Mt Druitt Town Rangers

 In January 2021, Elrich joined Mt Druitt Town Rangers in the National Premier Leagues NSW.

+Parramatta FC

+In January 2024, Elrich joined Parramatta FC as their Head of Football.